Shirou Emiya: Critical reception

 Shirou's characterization has attracted critical commentary.
 Reviewers considered Shirou's behavior and his attitude to his own ideals as the most interesting and well-developed part of the whole novel.
 Gamasutra and Manga.Tokyo said his childish ideals of becoming a hero and the continuation of this goal while growing up make him an interesting protagonist.
 Writer Gen Urobuchi wrote that the relationship between Shirou and Rin is more appealing than his relationship with Saber, describing them as a more realistic couple.
 In contrast, both Nasu and Takeuchi however state that the relationship between Shirou and Saber are more appealing and still functions as a realistic one even if it is the relationship between two soulmates.
 Urobuchi enjoyed the way Shirou and Sakura's romantic relationship is handled due to the emotional support Shirou offers to the lonely Sakura.
-Rice Digital claimed the sexual scenes were given a deep theme, as Shirou was not aggressive towards his love interest in neither route and remains as a more mature character instead.
+Rice Digital claimed the sexual scenes were given a deep theme, as Shirou was not aggressive towards his love interest in either route and remains as a more mature character instead.
 According to Anime News Network, in the visual novel's first animated series, Shirou demonstrates depth because he is less pacifistic and has become a more philosophical fighter than in previous appearances.
 THEM Anime Reviews was more critical of Shirou's personality, calling him a "complete idiot" due to the number of times he is placed in danger.
 Makoto Kuroda of Wayo Women's University describes Shirou's actions towards Saber as neglect of a person's primordial survival instincts and as encompassing "selfless philanthropism and a purely boundless sense of moralism".
 Some reviewers commented on Shirou's relationship with Saber and on his growth in Studio Deen's anime that improves their personalities and adds romance to their relationship as the plot progresses.

 Reviewers' comments on Shirou's role in the various films and television series have been mostly positive.
 Mania Entertainment's Chris Beveridge liked the development of Saber during the series, particularly her team-ups with Shirou.
-He made similar comments about the romantic relationship between Saber and Shirou, with other writers such as DVDTalk and IGN finding them as the most appealing relationship within not just the series and franchise, but in all gaming and anime.
+He made similar comments about the romantic relationship between Saber and Shirou, with DVDTalk finding them as the most appealing relationship within not just the series and franchise, but in all gaming and anime.